Looking for ideas for Grandparents Day or maybe a few Grandparents Day crafts to do with your class this year?

-With that in mind, we’ve pulled together some of our favorite Grandparents Day ideas for teachers to make the September holiday a sweet success in your classroom!
+Read on for their Grandparents’ Day ideas to make the September holiday a sweet success in your classroom!

-Teacher Ideas for Grandparents Day
+Teacher Ideas for Grandparents’ Day

-Before you set up any function, be mindful of students who may not have grandparents in their lives.
-Some may have passed away, some may not live nearby, and some may simply not have contact.
-Any Grandparents’ Day functions or celebrations should be inclusive of all students.
-With that in mind, we’ve developed ideas for Grandparents’ Day that can be adapted to celebrate a “special person” in a child’s life just as easily.
+Whether or not grandparents will actually be invited, any Grandparents’ Day functions or celebrations should be inclusive of all students.
+With that in mind, we’ve made sure that all of the ideas for the day that you’re about to read be adapted to celebrate a “special person” in a child’s life just as easily.

-Invite Grandparents to Visit the Classroom
+Planning for Grandparents to Visit Your Classroom

-It’s simple, we know, but inviting grandparents to drop in during an appointed time (cleared by your administrator, of course), is simple way to provide an enjoyable experience for everyone.
-Excited students get to show off their classroom, grandparents get a rare chance to peek behind the scenes at the place where their beloved grandchildren spend their day, and you have some very happy students on your hands!
+It’s also just plain fun.
+Excited students get to show off their classroom, grandparents get a rare chance to peek behind the scenes at the place where their beloved grandchildren spend their day, and you have some very happy students on your hands.
+To ensure all students are included, make sure you let families know that children can invite one special person in place of a traditional grandparent.

 - Invite the Guests — Have your students create Grandparents’ Day invitations — these simple invitations can be printed and filled out by students.

-- Sing a Song for the Guests — Teach your young learners a new song to sign to welcome their guests on Grandparents Day!
+- Sing a Song for the Guests — Teach your young learners a new song to sign to welcome their guests on Grandparents’ Day!
 One of our favorites is The More We Get Together.

 Supplies: